kagrant001/notesEloqJS/notes.md

 function nth(list, number) {
   let counter = 0;
+  /*
-  //every iteration, node points to current list properties. then at the end of iteration, node moves on to the next set of list properties. when node is null, there are no values to access so the loop is done. for (let node = list; node; node = node.rest) {
+  every iteration, node points to current list properties. then at the end of iteration, node moves on to the next set of list properties. when node is null, there are no values to access so the loop is done.
+  */
+  for (let node = list; node; node = node.rest) {
     if (counter == number) {
 	  return node.value;